laggingreflex/multi-video-player/ISSUES/feat.md

 * Controls

-  ☐ "Next" to switch to next video by either scrolling to it, or just playing it.
+  ☐ "Next" to switch to next video by either scrolling to it, or just playing it anyhow.
+Useful for controlling music via global hotkeys - like a regular music player.

-  ☐ Global hotkeys - play/pause
+  ☐ Global hotkeys - play/pause/next

 * Files